 Alternative Breaks

-Alternative Breaks is an opportunity for K-State students to participate in an intensive service experience during your winter, spring, and weekend breaks.
-Travel to sites around the midwest where you will work with local residents to learn how communities are addressing pressing social issues.
-Breaks are open to K-State undergraduate, graduate, and international students.
+Alternative Breaks is an opportunity for K-State students to participate in an intensive service experience during a winter, spring, or weekend break.
+Travel to sites around the midwest to work with local residents and learn how communities are addressing pressing social issues.
+Breaks are open to all K-State undergraduate, graduate, and international students.

 Strengthen your leadership skills